Muscle Meat

 - *Beet greens: Contains oxalates – feed in moderation

 - Brussel sprouts: Brussel sprouts are goitrogenic, as they inhibit the body’s ability to use iodine.
-Do not feed Brussel sprouts if your dog is hypothyroid.
+Do not feed Brussels sprouts if your dog is hypothyroid.

 - Cauliflower: Cauliflower is goitrogenic, as it inhibits the body’s ability to use iodine.
 Do not feed cauliflower if your dog is hypothyroid.